Madhuri Dixit: 1990s: Established actress

 In 1994, Dixit starred in Rahul Rawail's psychological thriller Anjaam, which marked her first of many collaborations with Shah Rukh Khan.
 Dixit's portrayal of Shivani Chopra, a revenge-seeking wife and mother earned her a seventh nomination for the Filmfare Award for Best Actress.
 The film performed moderately well at the box office.
 Her next release was Rajshri Productions' family drama Hum Aapke Hain Koun..! opposite Salman Khan.
-The film emerged as one of the biggest hits in the history of Hindi cinema and made ₹ 1.35 billion worldwide, breaking the record of the film Sholay (1975).
-It became the highest grossing Bollywood film in Hindi cinema history after its theatrical run and held the record for 7 years till the release of Gadar: Ek Prem Katha (2001).
-Dixit's portrayal of Nisha, who falls in love with Prem (Khan's character) but their plans to be together are put in jeopardy when Nisha's sister dies, fetched her a third Filmfare Award for Best Actress and her first Screen Award for Best Actress.
+The film emerged as one of the biggest hits of Hindi cinema and made ₹ 1.35 billion worldwide, breaking the record of the film Sholay (1975).
+It became the highest-grossing Hindi film after its theatrical run and held the record for 7 years.
+Dixit played Nisha, a witty and charming personality who falls in love with her sister's brother-in-law Prem (Khan), but their plans to be together are put in jeopardy when Nisha's sister dies, fetched her a third Filmfare Award for Best Actress and her first Screen Award for Best Actress.
 Critics believed the film to be "too sweet" but appreciated Dixit's performance.
 Tripat Narayanan of New Straits Times wrote "The Madhuri magic looms large throughout the film.
 As she emotes through dance, you simply cannot take your eyes off her."
 In a retrospect review, Rediff wrote, "Madhuri's Nisha was stunning, enthused, plucky and irresistible."
 Film critic K Hariharan noted, "She is seducing every person on screen, but does it in ways that are so graceful, there is a good balance between profanity and the sacred."
-The film won two National Award's, including the Best Popular Film Providing Wholesome Entertainment and in the Millennium Edition of the "Guinness Book of World Records", Hum Aapke Hain Kaun became Bollywood's highest-grossing film.
+The film won two National Film Awards, including the Best Popular Film Providing Wholesome Entertainment and in the Millennium Edition of the "Guinness Book of World Records", Hum Aapke Hain Koun became Bollywood's highest-grossing film.

 Dixit achieved further success when she reunited with Indra Kumar for the romantic drama Raja opposite Sanjay Kapoor.
 She portrayed Madhu, a rich girl who falls for her childhood friend (played by Kapoor), however, she finds it tough to convince her two brothers of this relationship.
 It emerged as the third highest-grossing film of the year and its success was attributed to Dixit's immense popularity.
 She won a second Screen Award for Best Actress for her performance.
 Her next release was David Dhawan's Yaraana opposite Rishi Kapoor, in which she played Lalita, a dancer on the run from her abusive lover.
 The film underperformed at the box office.
 Both the films earned her nominations for the Filmfare Award for Best Actress.